 Revenue Recognition.
 Revenues from the sale of retail products are recognized at the time the customer takes possession of the product.
 Such revenues are recognized net of any adjustments for sales incentive offers such as discounts, coupons, rebates, or other free products or services and discounts of promotional credit sales that will extend beyond one year.
 We sell service maintenance agreements and credit insurance contracts on behalf of unrelated third parties.
 For contracts where the third parties are the obligors on the contract, commissions are recognized in revenues at the time of sale, and in the case of retrospective commissions, at the time that they are earned.
 Where we sell service maintenance renewal agreements in which we are deemed to be the obligor on the contract at the time of sale, revenue is recognized ratably, on a straight-line basis, over the term of the service maintenance agreement.
 These service maintenance agreements are renewal contracts that provide our customers protection against product repair costs arising after the expiration of the manufacturer's warranty and the third party obligor contracts.
 These agreements typically range from 12 months to 36 months.
 These agreements are separate units of accounting under Emerging Issues Task Force No. 00-21, Revenue Arrangements with Multiple Deliverables.
-The amount of service maintenance agreement revenue deferred at April 30, 2009, and January 31, 2009, is \$4.5 million, respectively, and is included in Deferred revenues and allowances in the accompanying consolidated balance sheets.
+The amount of service maintenance agreement revenue deferred at July 31, 2009, and January 31, 2009, is \$4.5 million and \$4.3 million, respectively, and is included in Deferred revenues and allowances in the accompanying consolidated balance sheets.

 Vendor Allowances.
 We receive funds from vendors for price protection, product rebates (earned upon purchase or sale of product), marketing, training and promotion programs which are recorded on the accrual basis as a reduction to the related product cost or advertising expense, according to the nature of the program.
 We accrue rebates based on the satisfaction of terms of the program and sales of qualifying products even though funds may not be received until the end of a quarter or year.
-If the programs are related to product purchases, the allowances, credits or payments are recorded as a reduction of product cost; if the programs are related to product sales, the allowances, credits or payments are recorded as a reduction of cost of goods sold; if the programs are directly related to promotion or marketing of the product, the allowances, credits, or payments are recorded as a reduction of advertising expense in the period in which the expense is incurred.
+If the programs are related to product product product cost; if the programs are related to product sales, the allowances, credits or payments are recorded as a reduction of cost of goods sold; if the programs are directly related to promotion or marketing of the product, the allowances, credits, or payments are recorded as a reduction of marketing of the product, the allowances, credits, or payments are recorded as a reduction of advertising expense in the period in which the expense is incurred.